glanzkaiser/Moummenths/Readme.md

 # About (Written by Glanz)

 A social media based on MERN Stacks.
+For the 8 Queens, Nature, Spirits, Divines, not for homo sapiens except me and my wife one day.

 # How to Setup